nkoehring/lex62ts/README.md

 # Typescript

-This library is written in and therefor fully supports Typescript.
+This library is written in and therefore fully supports Typescript.
 The commonjs module is compiled for and tested with Node16.

 # Usage
 ##### encode